Guilherme-Henrique-Leite/Lumina/README.md

 - Improve the homepage and data visualization.
 - Create a page to create and manage customers.
 - Write tests for the pipeline.

-## Contributions
-Feel free to open issues or pull requests for improvements!